thisliquidspace/q2a-user-import/README.rst

 ------------
 CSV File format
 ------------
-The CSV file should be of the following format:
+The CSV file should consist of lines in the following format:

 "<email address>","<plain text password>","<username>"

+See test.csv for example.

 ----------
 Disclaimer